 |Oral performance (Skits, oral presentations, and oral recordings)||

-* Attendance check will be strictly enforced; extremely low attendance may further lower your final grade, unless written proof of inevitable circumstance is provided; more than 5 absences will result in one grade scale down, and another grade scale down for every 5 absences thereafter.
-With a legitimate documented justification, up to 5 excuses will be given.
+* Attendance check will be strictly enforced; extremely low attendance may further lower your final grade, unless written proof of inevitable circumstance is provided; more than 10 absences will result in an automatic F.

 Those who have the perfect attendance record (no absence) will get awarded 5 days of Extra credit (slightly less than1% of the total grade); if your absence is zero due to the excuses granted, the number of excuses will be deducted from the 5 days of extra credit.
 [Note: Extra-credits will not erase your absences.]

 Extra-credits (up to 5 days of attendance) will be granted for participating in Korea-related events including Korean Conversation Club meetings and Korean movie nights if a report on the event is submitted in Korean.

 ** Your performance in each drill section will be monitored by your AI and be graded each day.
 The grading criteria not only includes your Korean language performance, but also your attitude, cooperation, and participation.
 If you miss a drill section, your performance point is zero.
 With an excused absence, you will get an average score.

 handed in within a week from the deadline: the maximum point for late homework

 will be 10% less for each day delayed.